patcalderon/milestone-project-two/README.md

-# Milestone Project Two: User-Centric Frontend Development - Code Institute
+# Milestone Project Two: Interactive Frontend Development - Code Institute

 ## Demo
 A live demo can be found at https://patcalderon.github.io/milestone-project-two/

 ## What is it?
-It's a website created using Interactive Frontend Development.
+It's a web application created using Interactive Frontend Development.
 I chose to build a website where you can plan your trips within some of my favourite countries that I've personally visited.

 ## UX
 My goal was to make the design appealing to the eye and easy to navigate through.
 Ideally to understand what the application does pretty much right away, and to ensure that I also added steps for how to use it on the bottom of the page.
 The colors I chose were colors that I feel would fit perfect for the kind of website I wanted to make.
 Matching different shades of blue through the whole page.